 1st Circut Opinion

 The Defendant moved for summary judgment claiming that it had never manufactured or sold Mercedes-Benz vehicles and that Daimler-Benz AG manufactured the car and DaimlerChrysler AG, a German company, was the successor in interest to Daimler-Benz AG.
 The 1st Circuit found that the Amended Complaint, which was filed shortly after the motion for summary judgment was filed, relates back to the original lawsuit that was timely filed.

 Critical to the court’s decision was that the product liability plaintiff’s lawyers demonstrated that they made a mistake about the actual identity of the proper defendant and that, within the prescribed time, that Defendant knew or should have known that, but for the mistake, they would have been the subject of the product liability suit involving this car.

 This makes all the sense in the world, right?
-To assert that DaimlerChrysler AG was prejudiced through a lack of timely notice is a legal fiction that is just plain silly.
+The obligation that the bad guys got notice of a lawsuit is key to maintaining the notice requirement that is the underpinning of the logic behind having a statute of limitations in the first place, right?
+But to assert that DaimlerChrysler AG was prejudiced through a lack of timely notice is a legal fiction that is just plain silly.
 The lawsuit names this Defendant in a way that any reasonable person knew exactly what was meant.

 Post-Script on This Case